Therapists Have Therapists Too

 What matters most is whether you feel heard and understood.
 In those moments, therapy gives us a space to be seen, to process, to reflect, and to recalibrate.

 During counselling, we can begin to notice our own patterns, the ways we avoid pain, protect ourselves, react under stress, or relate to others.
-It’s a place to be human and a reminder that healing is a continuous journey, not a fixed destination.

 An emotional health check-up